open-source-tabletop/cadence/basic-rules.md

 ---

+The following section covers basic rules and mechanics, helping you understand what each component is before learning how to play through a game.

 ## Dice

 Most actions with a variable chance of success make use of six-sided dice, written as **D6**, to determine the outcome.
 Usually you roll a d6, which may have modifiers applied to it, and aim to achieve a target number or higher.
 A dice roll can be negatively modified so that it fails automatically, however **a roll of 1 always counts as a failure** regardless of any positive modifiers.